 Key Vocabulary

 civilisation A group of people with their own

 languages and way of life.

 discovery The act of finding something

 new, or something "old" that had

 been unknown

 enquiry A process used to gather

 information.

 extinct Species that don't have a single

 living member left, either in the

 wild or in captivity.

 farming Growing crops or keeping

 animals by people for food and

 raw materials.

 flint A type of stone that can be

 shaped into blades, knives

 and spears for hunting.

-hearths A brick, stone, or concrete area in

-front of a fireplace.

-historian People trained in history.

 hunter A member of a nomadic group

 gatherer who hunt or harvest food that

 grows in the wild.

 Mesolithic Known as the middle stone age.

-migration The movement of people from

-one place to another.

-.,g (65 Neanderthal A species of very early humans who lived in Europe.
-Neolithic Known as the new stone age. nomad A person who moves from place to place.
-Palaeolithic Known as the old stone age remains Pieces or parts of something that continue to exist when most of it has been used, destroyed, or taken away. settlement Places where people live and sometimes work religion Religion is a fundamental set of beliefs and practices that are followed by a large number of people sacrifice To give something up, break it or kill it as an offering to a god or gods. source Something that provides information about the historical topic you are studying. tribe A group of people, often related through family, culture and language, usually with one leader.
+Neanderthal A species of very early humans

+who lived in Europe.

+Neolithic Known as the new stone age.

+Palaeolithic Known as the old stone age

+remains Pieces or parts of something that continue to exist when most of it has been used, destroyed, or taken away. settlement Places where people live and sometimes work religion Religion is a fundamental set of beliefs and practices that are followed by a large number of people sacrifice To give something up, break it or kill it as an offering to a god or gods. source Something that provides information about the historical topic you are studying. tribe A group of people, often related through family, culture and language, usually with one leader.